by David F. Morrill | March 30, 2020

-The William & Mary Law School Property Rights Project has named Professor Steven J. Eagle of the Antonin Scalia School of Law at George Mason University as the recipient of the 2019 Brigham-Kanner Property Rights Prize.
+The William & Mary Law School Property Rights Project has named Professor Henry Smith of Harvard Law School as the recipient of the 2020 Brigham-Kanner Property Rights Prize.

-Eagle will be honored during the project’s 16th annual Brigham-Kanner Property Rights Conference, to be held at William & Mary Law School in Williamsburg, Va., on Oct.
-3-4.
+Smith will be honored during the project’s 17th annual Brigham-Kanner Property Rights Conference, to be held at William & Mary Law School in Williamsburg, Va., on Oct.
+1-2.

-We invite you to join us October 3–4, 2019, for the 16th Annual Brigham-Kanner Property Rights Conference at William & Mary Law School.
+We invite you to join us October 1–2, 2020, for the 17th Annual Brigham-Kanner Property Rights Conference at William & Mary Law School.
 We are currently busy working on an informative program.
-In the meantime, please check out our event page for more information.

 Stay tuned for updates on speakers, topics, travel, and registration.